“Why Don’t You…?” (Not Really a Question)

 Thank you for your compliment and for your concern.

 To answer your question, you could help out by making a one-time donation to GiveMeSomeEnglish!!!.
-To do this, simply hit that beautiful PayPal button below.
+To do this, simply tell everyone you know about the Awesome Website.

 Whatever you give is incredibly appreciated and will help to keep the Awesomeness flowing like a fresh mountain stream that nurtures the entire valley below, and brings life to all who drink from its… well, you get the picture.” 😎